 Since the start of the pandemic, ransomware has been more than malicious.
 Now, it’s deadly.
 In a September 2020 incident, ransomware played a part in the death of a patient in Germany.

 Data breaches.
 Do you want to steal customer, patient, or employee data?
 Or maybe some juicy intellectual property?
 Just inject malware into a computer or device at a specific layer of an organization’s network infrastructure.
 Then, cruise your way through their network.

 Loss of network function.
-If data breaches aren’t to your taste, how about bringing a web site’s operations to a halt?
-In a distributed denial of service (DDoS) attack, malware will overload servers with junk data, until the servers can’t function.
+If data breaches aren’t to your taste, how about bringing a website’s operations to a halt?
+In a distributed denial of service (DDoS) attack, malware will infect and overload servers with junk data until the servers can’t function.

-For years, companies have spent significant sums to secure their onsite IT infrastructure.
-Now that remote work is a long-term workplace trend, organizations should make comparable offsite investments, too.
+Companies have spent significant sums to secure their onsite IT infrastructure for years.
+Now that remote work is a long-term trend, organizations should make comparable offsite investments, too.

 Every organization and remote worker can significantly reduce the risk of cyberattacks by developing good security habits and embracing defensive best practices.

-Here are proven best practices, which can form the foundation of solid cybersecurity protection.
+Here are proven best practices that can form the foundation of solid cybersecurity protection.

 Often, remote workers forget this first-things-first recommendation.
 Yes, there is time and effort involved.
 But talk to anyone who has experienced a ransomware or phishing attack, and you’ll understand that the preparation is worth it.

 It does no harm to review your organization’s security dos and don’ts before you start remote work.
 Even if you’re familiar with the specifics, check them anyway.
 Something new might have been added.